 Virtual Church Resources

-As we navigate this time of social distancing amid the COVID-19 pandemic, live streaming is a key way to stay connected with your congregation and community—and not just on Sundays.
+As we navigate the COVID-19 pandemic, live streaming is a key way to stay connected with your congregation and community—and not just on Sundays.
 Virtual worship is good and important, but so is offering devotionals and pastoral messages throughout the week at a time when isolation and loneliness are very real concerns.
 The great thing is: If you have a smart phone, an Internet connection, and perhaps a church Facebook page, you can very easily begin to stream.

 Are you ready to try Facebook Live for the first time?
 The Michigan Conference created an excellent step-by-step guide that contains everything you need to know to set it up (it is shared with permission).
 Note: People who do not have Facebook accounts can still access Facebook Live videos if your church's Facebook page is public (which most are) and you send them a direct link to your page.
 Access guide